JHUAPL/STIXMODELER_UI/README.md

 This is a fork of the [STIX Modeler](https://github.com/STIX-Modeler/UI/tree/develop), originally created by Jason Minnick

 ## Overview
-A React-based user interface tool for visualizing, creating, and modifying STIX 2.1 bundles
+A React-based user interface tool for visualizing, creating, and modifying STIX 2.1 bundles.

+This material is based upon work supported by the U.S. Department of Homeland Security / Cybersecurity and Infrastructure Security Agency.
+Any views and conclusions contained on this page are those of the authors and should not be interpreted as necessarily representing the official policies, either expressed or implied, of the U.S. Department of Homeland Security / Cybersecurity and Infrastructure Security Agency.

 ## New Features
 - Define custom STIX Domain Objects (SDO) using schemas